-As an Annual pass holder and Parent of a Cast Member some things that are bothering me and other AP's in discussion groups.
-A hot topic is how our fellow AP's are acting.
-Most pass holders are nice, but the rude behavior is saddening.
+As an annual pass holder and Parent of a Cast Member some things I have read in AP’s discussion groups are bothering me.
+A hot topic is how our fellow AP’s are acting.
+Most pass holders are nice, but the rude behavior is out of control.

-I worked as a cashier at Target at 17, and before I became a stay at-home parent, I had been working as a manager in retail.
+Before I became a stay at-home parent, I worked in retail management.
 Most of my adult life I handled rude people at work.
-Once someone has decided they are unhappy, it's tough to make them happy.
-Sometimes even the most helpful worker's accused of rudeness.
+Once someone has decided they are unhappy, it’s tough to make them happy.
+Sometimes even the most helpful worker is accused of rudeness.

 Many people are complaining online in pass holder groups about cast members.
 Most stories make the AP look bad.
 Other pass holders will dive in and troll them.

 I’ve had plenty of practice dealing with negativity.
 I try my hardest not to pass judgement.
 In all honesty, even I’ve been rude before too.
 We are all guilty of being rude at least once.

 The thing is when we interact a Cast Member we forget we don’t know them in real life.
 What we perceive as a rude tone of voice could be their actual voice.

 I notice people who think the Cast Member is at fault was the one being rude.
 When someone’s offended, they can overreact.